matsmello/react-mobile-animated-banner/README.md

 ### How to use it?

 ```
-import { GetTheAppBanner } from 'react-mobile-animated-banner';
+import { GetTheAppBanner } from "react-mobile-animated-banner/components";

 function YourApp() {
   return (